sylastheodor/tweeter/README.md

 Tweeter is a simple, single-page Twitter sim.

 My second project at Lighthouse Labs.
-I used Tweeter to practice my front-end design skills in HTML, CSS, jQuery, and AJAX, while implementing a little biut of my backend skills with Node and Express.
+I used Tweeter to practice my front-end design skills in HTML, CSS, jQuery, and AJAX, while implementing a little bit of my backend skills with Node and Express.

 ## Screenshots